Are you looking for the latest domain name statistics? You’re in the right place.

 How long should a domain name be?

 The perfect length for a domain name seems to be 66 characters or less, according to an analysis by Backlinko—but the shorter the better.

 The SEO study found that the average domain name (URL) length for top 10 ranking results in Google was 66 characters.

-Most results on the first page were between 40-100 characters long, but the domains that ranked in position 1 had URLS that were 9.2 characters short than those in position 10, on average.
+Most results on the first page were between 40 and 100 characters long, but the domains that ranked in position 1 had an average URLS of 9.2 characters short than those in position 10.